 But Culver, looking down at the woman from the bench with sorrow in his eyes, told the victim he had little choice: having already accepted the plea agreement a month ago, he felt he was legally bound to move forward with the state’s original offer, he said.

 So, he ordered that Owens serve the sentence called for in the agreement: the defendant will spend two years in prison followed by six years on probation.
-Owens pleaded guilty to one Level 3 felony count of criminal confinement and one Level 6 felony count of sexual battery; the three counts of Level 1 felony rape were dismissed.
-He is required to register as a sex offender and must complete domestic battery and substance abuse courses, the agreement states.
+Owens pleaded guilty to one Level 3 felony count of criminal confinement and one Level 6 felony count of battery; the three counts of Level 1 felony rape were dismissed.
+He must complete domestic battery and substance abuse courses, the agreement states.

-Owens was arrested in January and charged with three counts of rape in addition to the sexual battery charge, according to court records.
+Owens was arrested in January and charged with three counts of rape and one count of battery, according to court records.
 Teipen filed a plea deal with the defendant last month, and its terms were formally accepted by the judge.

 But the document drew criticism from both the victim and Eaton, who suggested Teipen mishandled the case and, following Thursday’s hearing, promptly fired her, just eight days ahead of her resignation date.